May 22nd 2018

 “A brightening mask really can work wonders.
 My current favourite is Aurelia Refine and Polish Miracle Balm, £57.
 It literally works in five minutes- you can see and feel the difference.
 No excuses.”

-Puffy, sunken, sallow and sometimes darkly ringed eyes are the windows on your Sauvignon soaked soul.
-Melt away the evidence with a cooling gel mask such as ELEMIS Pro Collagen Hydra-Gel Eye Masks, £47.50 for 6, or simply make a habit of storing an eye cream in the fridge for these desperate times (just don’t spread it on your toast in foggy confusion).
+Puffy, sunken, sallow and sometimes darkly ringed eyes are the windows onto your Sauvignon soaked soul.
+Melt away the evidence with a cooling gel mask such as ELEMIS Pro Collagen Hydra-Gel Eye Masks, £48.50 for 6, or simply make a habit of storing an eye cream in the fridge for these desperate times (just don’t spread it on your toast in foggy confusion).

 Use Clinique Pep-Start™ Eye Cream, £22, pre-concealer for additional hydration and a flattering veil of mineral pigments to at least detract a little from any under eye baggage.
 If red-eye is your issue, brightening eye drops can pretty much make it look like last night never happened.

 Both extreme fatigue and time on the sauce can result in you being somehow simultaneously dehydrated and sweaty.
 A bit weird, but handle it with a restorative, perfecting primer.
 Successful wine disguise is all about layering- it’s no use going in with a foundation trowel when your canvas is cracking.
 Instead, team a light base with a smart primer.
-I’m eagerly awaiting the launch of Smashbox Photo Finish Radiance Primer with Hyaluronic Acid in 2017 (buttery deliciousness), but until then Marc Jacobs Under(Cover) Perfecting Coconut Face Primer, £30, is a nutrient rich balm for blah skin, plus it makes sandpaper skin smoother, stat.
+Smashbox Photo Finish Radiance Primer with hyaluronic acid, £30 is all buttery deliciousness, and Marc Jacobs Under(Cover) Perfecting Coconut Face Primer, £32, is a nutrient rich balm for blah skin, plus it makes sandpaper skin smoother, stat.

-Keep an eagle eye out for new Nars Primers launching on International Hangover Day, i.e, 1st January, which have been designed to solve a multitude of non-ideal skin issues, from dullness to pores the size of planets.
+Nars' troubleshooting primers also yellingly launched this year on International Hangover Day, i.e, 1st January, and they're designed to solve a multitude of non-ideal skin issues, from dullness to pores the size of planets.

 As above you may be tempted to wallpaper your face with foundation, but Lou advises otherwise: